panzi/numbers/README.md

     1 2 + 3 +

 So we need only try one of those.
-I see the second result as redundant.
+I see doing both as redundant.
 Since it is easy to check if the previous operation is the same as the current one we drop those and take the second version.
 In particular we drop the operation if:

 * if top of the stack is `+`
   * and new operation would be `+` or `-`